abariatti/angular-material-starter/README.md

 - Routing module organized with pages
 - Angular Material theming with live theme change
 - Highly responsive with flex-layout
+- User authentication and registration with fake API

 ## Angular CLI